deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 This repo implements several different approaches to using a class and an enum in a module to see what works and what doesn't.

+You can also find additional related information [in this blog post](https://blog.danskingdom.com/How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules/).

 ## The problem

 I would like to have each class defined in its own file, and then import the class file into the psm1 file of the module using `using module` or dot-sourcing.